0xCCF4/PhotoSort/README.md

                                        is added.
 This might be useful to add separators only if there is e.g. a {dup}
                                        part [default: {type}{_:date}{-:name}{-:dup}]

-      --nodate-file-format <NODATE_FILE_FORMAT>
-                                       The target format for files that have no date.
+      --nodate <NODATE_FILE_FORMAT>    The target format for files that have no date.
 The `analysis_mode` allows specifying which method should be used to derive a date for a file.
 See the `file_format` option for an extensive description of possible format values.
 If not specified, uses the same format as for normal files.

+      --unknown <UNKNOWN_FILE_FORMAT>  The target file format for files that do not match the specified extensions list.
+                                       If not present files that do not match the extension list are ignored, hence not moved, copied etc. See the `file_format` for an extensive description of possible format values

       --mkdir                          If the file format contains a "/", indicating that the file should be placed in a subdirectory, the mkdir flag controls if the tool is allowed to create non-existing subdirectories.
 No folder is